How Can Therapy Help With Adult Attachment Disorders?

 Have you noticed patterns in the behaviors you experience in your platonic, familial, and romantic relationships?
 Perhaps you find yourself cutting ties and emotional bonds when connections get serious or crave more profound emotional intimacy and feel uncomfortable being alone.
 According to attachment theory, your relationship habits may be due to your innate attachment style.
-If you desire to change your relationship patterns, online therapy may be able to help.
+If you desire to change your relationship patterns, online therapy for attachment disorders may be able to help.
 Research shows that online therapy effectively reduces symptoms of depression, OCD, interpersonal sensitivity, and anxiety in people with all attachment styles.
 A supportive online therapist may help you learn strategies to create healthier relationships and assist you with mental health challenges.

 Researchers have identified four categories of attachment styles: secure attachment, anxious attachment (sometimes called preoccupied attachment), avoidant attachment (sometimes called dismissive attachment), and disorganized attachment (sometimes called fearful-avoidant attachment).
 Based on an individual’s relationship patterns, researchers may be able to determine their individual unhealthy attachment styles.

 By understanding your attachment style, you may be able to learn how to change unhealthy attachment patterns.
-In the past decade, researchers have come to agree that the most effective treatment programs for children with attachment disorders and adults experiencing insecure attachment is a specific type of psychotherapy called attachment therapy.
+In the past decade, researchers have come to agree that the most effective treatment program for children with attachment disorders and adults experiencing insecure attachment is a specific type of psychotherapy called attachment therapy.
 If you are facing or witnessing abuse of any kind, the National Domestic Violence Hotline is available 24/7 for support.
 Call 1-800-799-SAFE (7233) or text “START” to 88788.
 You can also use the online chat.

 People with unhealthy attachment patterns may be able to trace their experiences to their childhood memories with their primary caregiver.
 They may notice the following symptoms present in their daily lives: